 Many of the new houses built in cities are getting smaller and smaller and these space constraints are observed by more or less every house owner.
-It can get frustrating to live in a small home where you never seem to have enough room for storage, furniture and day-to-day life.
+It can get frustrating to live in a small home where you never seem to have enough room for storage, furniture, and day-to-day life.
 You might also feel like moving somewhere else with a few more closets.
-But, did you know that there’s more space at your home that you can consider transforming for utility purpose?
-Here are few hidden spots in your house that you may not have thought about.
+But, did you know that there’s more space at your home for storage than you know?

-Above the frame of the door and before the ceiling, there is a space or a platform which is close to a foot.
+Above the frame of the door and before the ceiling, there is a space or a platform that is close to the foot.
 This very space can also be utilized to store a part of your excess things.
 You can easily store books and big boxes.
 On the sides of the door, you can also place hooks and hang clothes.

-Now get started and leverage these double solutions for efficiency of space and time.
+Now get started and leverage these double solutions for the efficiency of space and time.